 How do I get from the footbridge to Blackburn Cabins?
 We won’t leave you (and your cooler) stranded.
 We you arrive, we will arrange to pick you and your things up from the footbridge and bring you back to the cabins to get checked in.
 We will also arrange and give you a ride back to the footbridge when head out and on to your next adventure!

 How can I get from McCarthy to Kennicott?
 The options are walking, biking, or taking a shuttle bus.
 We provide transportation to and from the footbridge upon arrival and departure.
-Bicycles are provided for the duration of your stay.
+Free bicycles are provided for the duration of your stay.
 You may also take the McCarthy Kennicott Shuttle between McCarthy and Kennicott for $10 per person one way or $15 per person round trip.

 What does your kitchenette include?
 An old miner would have been in the lap of luxury with a kitchen like this!
 Our kitchenette includes a sink, drinking water filtration system, single burner cooktop, dishes, glasses, and silverware.
 Outside we have a shared gas grill with plenty of pots and pans!